w3f/Grants-Program/applications/Agroasys.md

 #### Prior Work :building_construction:

-To ensure this grant focuses strictly on Web3 infrastructure, it is important to distinguish between the **Agroasys Marketplace (Web2 Layer)**, which is already built, and the **Settlement & Anchor Layer (Web3 Layer)**, which is the subject of this proposal.
+To ensure this grant focuses strictly on Web3 infrastructure, it is important to distinguish between the **Agroasys Marketplace (Web2 Layer)**, which is already built, and the **Web3 Settlement Layer**, which is the subject of this proposal.

 #### 1. Completed: The Agroasys Marketplace (Client Layer)
 We have already designed, developed, and deployed the core marketplace infrastructure.
 This layer handles the business logic, user interfaces, and trade negotiation workflows.